 \section{Motivations and Goal}

 In this paper, we propose a computational alternative to probabilistic simulations for a certain type of non-smooth stochastic dynamical systems, namely

 with initial condition $(X_0,Y_0) = (x,y) \in \mathbb{R}^2$.
 Here, $(X_t, Y_t) \in \mathbb{R}^2$ is the state variable at time $t$, dots denote derivatives with respect to time, $F(x,y)$ and $G(x,y)$ are deterministic functions, $\dot{W}$ represents a white noise random forcing in the sense that $W$ is a Wiener process, and $\mathbf{H}$ is a functional depending \lm{on interactions of the state variable at boundaries and interfaces}.
-We are interested in statistical quantities that characterize and help predicting the behavior of $\{ (X_t,Y_t), t \geq 0 \}$ such as means, moments and correlations.
-They are of the form
+We are interested in statistical quantities that characterize and predict the behavior of $\{ (X_t,Y_t), t \geq 0 \}$ such as means, moments, correlations \lmxxx{and probabilities of crossing thresholds}.
+These are of the form

 and